 Much of the time, the marketing technology stack is not planned out in advance.
 It evolves over time.
 This is partly due to the fact that new technologies continually pop up.

 But, is there an opportunity to plan before building or adding to the stack?
-If it’s still relatively early in in the digital marketing game at your organization, it’s a good time to map out what your marketing automation stack might look like and then decide on the right blend of vendors.
+If it’s still relatively early in the digital marketing game at your organization, it’s a good time to map out what your marketing automation stack might look like and then decide on the right blend of vendors.

 Here’s a generic marketing technology stack that was inspired by Stackies winner Datapipe.
 Instead of including logos, I’ve inserted labels for the various technologies.
 Click the image below to view the full Google Drawing.

-Once a digital marketing strategy has been developed, it will be a lot easier determine which components of the marketing technology stack make the most sense.
+Once a digital marketing strategy has been developed, it will be a lot easier to determine which components of the marketing technology stack make the most sense.